borekl/cvs-logwatcher/README.md

     "validrange" : [ "^(!|version )", "^end\\s*$" ],

 **`filter`**
 List of regular expressions, all matching lines are discarded from the configuration.
-This is a complement to the `validrange` option.
+This is complements the `validrange` option.

 **`ignoreline`**
 Defines single regular expression that specifies configuration lines that should be ignored when comparing new and old revision of the config.
-This lets the program ignore certain parts of the configuration that change even when the config actually doesn't (comments, Cisco IOS's `ntp clock-period` etc.)
+This lets the program ignore certain parts of the configuration that change even when the config actually doesn't (comments with timestamps, Cisco IOS's `ntp clock-period` etc.)

 **`hostname`**
 Regular expression that tries to extract hostname as defined in the